Joint Power Allocation and Reflecting-Element Activation for Energy Efficiency Maximization in IRS-Aided Communications Under CSI Uncertainty: Introduction

 \section{Introduction}

 Intelligent reflecting surfaces (IRSs) can dynamically reconfigure the phase of the incident electromagnetic waves by using adjustable electronic circuits \cite{Liaskos2018}.
 The optimization of~EE in IRS-assisted wireless networks has been an important area of research \cite{Huang2019}.
 Furthermore, there has been increased interest in IRS beamforming to maximize the signal-to-noise ratio (SNR)~\cite{Zhang2022} and the sum rate \cite{Zhao2021}.
 Moreover, the joint optimization of IRS location and number of REs has been examined in \cite{Efrem2023} from the outage-probability perspective.
 The optimal number of REs that maximizes the spectral efficiency and EE, considering channel estimation and feedback, has been studied in \cite{Zappone2021}.
 In addition, the authors in \cite{Khaleel2022} have investigated a low-cost strategy for only tuning the on/off states of REs, while keeping their phase shifts fixed.
+A comparison between IRS and decode-and-forward relaying has been presented in \cite{Bjornson2020}.

 This letter extends our previous work \cite{Efrem2024} on the robust optimization of EE under CSI uncertainty.
-In particular, the focus now is on the joint optimization of the REs' on/off states and the transmit power.
+In particular, the focus now is on the joint optimization of the REs' on/off states \emph{and} the transmit power.
 The considered problem becomes more complicated due to the mixed nature of optimization variables: the transmit power is continuous, while the states of REs are discrete.
 Firstly, we design an AO method based on the Lambert $W$ function and the DP algorithm given in~\cite{Efrem2024}.
 Also, we develop a B\&B method that is based on the AO algorithm. \emph{Interestingly, the convergence of B\&B to an optimal solution is guaranteed provided that the AO initialization point is appropriately chosen.} In this way, we can evaluate the AO performance by comparing with the global optimum of B\&B.

 The rest of this letter is structured as follows.
 Section \ref{section:System_Model} presents the system model and formulates the robust optimization problem.
 Next, Sections \ref{section:Alternating Optimization} and \ref{section:Global Optimization_BnB} develop and analyze the AO and B\&B algorithms, respectively.
 Finally, Section \ref{section:Numerical_Results} gives numerical results, while Section \ref{section:Conclusion} concludes the letter.